 Whispering sweet nothings to one another.

-We realized that just because we could not meet all one another’s expectations didn’t mean we should give up or not strive to have an amazing marriage/relationship.
-In fact, this helped us to work harder to understand one another’s needs.
-The sooner we understood this, the sooner we could recognize what was happening and we weren’t caught off guard.
+We realized that just because we could not meet each other’s expectations didn’t mean we should give up or strive to have an amazing marriage/relationship.
+In fact, this helped us to work harder to understand one another needs.
+The sooner we understood this, the sooner we could recognize what was happening and weren’t caught off guard.

 Stop Waiting For Your Mate to Fulfill All Your Needs